phenosense-ciat/Module-image/README.md

-# 1. NDVI
+# 1. Content of folders

-Scripts in Python and Matlab relationship with:
-Capture image.
-Image processing.
-Radiometric and Geometric calibration
+Empirical line method -> Scripts of Matlab about of radiometric calibration for low-cost cameras.
+NDVI-Raspberry -> Scripts in Python for calculate of NDVI emmbedded in the Raspberry Pi Zero, 2 and 3 with instructions of use.
+SFTP -> Script in Python for sent images through SFTP protocole between Ubuntu server and Client Raspberry Pi.
+With instructions of use.

 # 2. Prepare Raspberry Pi (Zero, 2, 3)